speechio/speechio/README.md

 # SpeechIO Playground

 Zen
-* all codes are debt, less code means exponentially less interests to pay over time
+* Keep it small.
+Codes are debts, less code means less interests to pay
-* be simple, don't add complexity to prove you are smart, it's stupid
+* Keep it simple.
+Avoid complexity for "being smart"
-* be explicit, stealth behaviors behind non-obvious codes are evil
+* Keep it explicit.
+Hidden behaviors behind non-obvious codes are evil
-* be local, codes and information should be organized in a way that can be read & checked locally
+* Keep it local.
+Codes and info should be organized in a way that can be read & checked locally
-* abuse of abstractions brings cognitive and runtime costs, abstract only when it is absolutely necessary
+* Keep it concrete.
+Unnecessary abstractions bring cognitive costs, abstract only when it is absolutely necessary
-* if a variable can be made shorter without ambiguity, then make it shorter
+* Keep it concise.
+If a variable can be made shorter without ambiguity, then make it shorter.